Kiley Dulaney: College career

-Dulaney was signed by the Arkansas Razorbacks ahead of the 2020 college season, but due to the COVID-19 pandemic, play did not start until 2021.
-Dulaney kicked off her college career by playing in 12 freshman matches and registering 2 assists, both of which occurred in a game against Missouri State on February 23, 2021.
-She doubled her appearances the following season, playing in all 24 of Arkansas' matches, including all 4 NCAA tournament games.
-Dulaney missed her junior year due to injury, but in her first game back, scored a goal to help the Razorbacks earn a season-opening victory over Arkansas State.
+Dulaney missed her junior year of college due to injury.
+In her first game back in action, she scored a goal to help the Razorbacks earn a season-opening victory over Arkansas State.
 She repeated a similar feat the following year, scoring in Arkansas' 2024 season opener as well.
 She was named to the SEC Second Team after her fifth year, her first such honor as a Razorback.
 Dulaney also finished her college career as a two-time SEC Fall Academic Honor Roll honoree and a two-time SEC Preseason Watchlist member.